What Products do I need to Order?

 We recommend:

-- 12.5 oz.
-Rubberized Primer spray can for ANY unpainted surfaces or to fill and smooth the surface.
+- 12 oz.
+Primer spray can for ANY unpainted surfaces or to fill and smooth the surface.

-- 12.5 oz. basecoat spray can.
-One can covers six square feet.
+- 12 oz. basecoat spray can.
+One can covers four square feet.
 (Tricoat paints have a basecoat and midcoat.)

-- 12.5 oz. clearcoat spray can.
-One can covers six square feet.
+- 12 oz. clearcoat spray can.
+One can covers four square feet.

-- 12 oz.
-Bulldog Adhesion Promoter.
-One can covers six square feet.
+- 11.3 oz.
+SEM Adhesion Promoter.
+One can covers four square feet.

 - Rubbing compound (Used for polishing the clearcoat)